Superlatives ESL Games, Activities and Worksheets

 ESL Superlatives Activity - Grammar and Speaking: Sentence Completion, Discussion, Freer Practice - Group Work - Intermediate (B1) - 35 minutes

-Here is a memorable superlative adjectives activity for students to use in class.
-In the activity, students complete sentences giving their opinions on different forms of media and then discuss their opinions in groups.
-Students begin by completing sentences about TV, film, the Internet and music.
-The students do this by changing adjectives in brackets to their superlative forms and completing sentences with their opinions, e.g. 'The most famous band is the Beatles'.
-Students then take it in turns to tell the group their opinions, e.g. 'I think the most famous band is the Beatles'.
+In this memorable superlative adjectives activity, students complete sentences giving their opinions on different forms of media and then discuss their opinions in groups.
+Students begin by completing sentences about TV, film, the Internet and music by changing adjectives in brackets to their superlative forms and completing the sentences with their opinions, e.g. 'The most famous band is the Beatles.'
+Students then take turns telling the group their opinions, e.g. 'I think the most famous band is the Beatles.'
 The other students listen and agree or disagree based on what they have written.
 Afterwards, there is a class feedback session to review the superlative adjective forms and find out about the most popular opinions from the class.

 Superlative Media Preview